How To Remove Pool Scale and Stains

 Natural Chemistry Metal Free

 Metal Free is a powerful yet all-natural chelating agent that creates strong bonds with metal and mineral ions, keeping them from seeping out of solution.
 The formula is phosphate free, and effectively manages iron, copper, and other metals.
 It also prevents scale build-up caused by calcium and trace minerals.

 For extra pool scale prevention, analyze your pool water with the Langelier Saturation Index to measure your pool water’s propensity to scale based on five known variables.
 The math is a bit complicated, but Pentair makes it easy with the Pentair LSI Calculator.

 For help with proper water balance or resolving ongoing balance issues, bring a sample to your local Leslie's store for a free 10-point water test.
-Leslie's AccuBlue® water testing system precisely measures all aspects of your pool's chemistry and provides you with a detailed plan of action to resolve existing problems and prevent future staining and scaling issues.
+Leslie's AccuBlue® water testing system precisely measures all aspects of your pool's chemistry.
+It also provides you with a detailed plan of action to resolve existing problems and prevent future staining and scaling issues.

-If you are truly committed to a stain-free pool, these these tips — and the practical solutions offered by the experts at Leslie’s — will give you the best chance of reducing the conditions where pool scale and stains can occur.
-A clean, well-balanced pool and a quality stain and scale prevention and removal products can go a long way towards keeping your pool surfaces pristine.
+If you are truly committed to a stain-free pool, these tips — and the practical solutions offered by the experts at Leslie’s — will give you the best chance of reducing the conditions where pool scale and stains can occur.
+A clean, well-balanced pool and quality stain and scale prevention (and removal) products can go a long way in keeping your pool surfaces pristine.

 If you have any other questions about removing or preventing stains and scale in your pool, we can help!
 Stop by your local Leslie's today.